ryancog/ProffieConfig/README.md

 ## Installation

-The latest release can be found [here](https://github.com/ryryog25/ProffieConfig/releases/tag/latest), and once it's downloaded, just run it!
+The latest release can be found [here](https://github.com/ryryog25/ProffieConfig/releases/tag/latest), and once it's downloaded, just extract and run it!

 ## Usage